ruggeri/tech-notes/randos/bicycles.md

   more torque applied to the chainring.
 - So if you are lightweight, weak, or have very short cranks, you should be able to violate the minimum input ratio for the hub gear.

+# Chain

+- The distance between chain pins in standardized to 1/2 inch.
+- However, chains come in different widths between the plates.
+1/8" width is common for hub gears.
+- There are various chain speeds.
+Basically, the higher the chain speed, the narrower the chain is inclusive of the plates.
+That's because a too-wide chain will rub against the other gears on the rear cog.
+- People say that higher speed chains may be less durable, because they have to be narrower/smaller.